locnnil/workshop/docs/how-to/debug-workshop-issues.rst

        ID  Status  Spawn                Ready                Summary
        ...
-       81  Error   today at 12:20       today at 12:23       Refresh workshops "ml-transformer"
+       81  Error   today at 12:20       today at 12:23       Refresh workshops "nimble-volatile"

 List tasks in a change